mikul1999-pixel/fs/README.md

 fs list

 # Jump to a shortcut
-fsg homelab           # Using the shell function cd $(fs go homelab)   # Alternative syntax
+f homelab             # Using the shell function cd $(fs go homelab)   # Alternative syntax

 # Remove a shortcut